 Step #6: Install essential WordPress plugins

-One of the most remarkable things about WordPress is how adaptable it is.
-You may alter it to do whatever you want because it’s open-source.
+One of the great things about WordPress is how flexible it is.

 Warning: you’re able to install a plugin for anything.
-Some bloggers may install hundreds, of plugins.
-Don’t do this as they all have to ‘talk’ to each other.
+Some bloggers may install hundreds of plugins.
+Don’t do this, as they all have to ‘talk’ to each other.
 The more you have, the more you can have potential problems on your blog.

-Not only may plugins generate unanticipated conflicts with one another, but they can also constitute a security risk because it’s doubtful that every plugin owner would keep his plugin updated over time.
-They also become a tremendous pain to deal with.
+Not only may plugins generate unanticipated conflicts with one another, but they can become a security risk because it’s doubtful that every plugin owner would keep his plugin updated over time.

 When you have so many plugins, it’s impossible to know which one is creating an issue.